Causality violations in realistic simulations of heavy-ion collisions

-In this work we explore the consequences of these causality constraints for the most well-behaved scenario for heavy-ion simulations: central Pb+Pb collisions at the LHC.
-This is done using two state-of-the-art open-source hydrodynamic frameworks that we label the ``VISHNU framework" that couples T$_{\rm R}$ENTo+free-streaming+VISHNU \cite{Shen:2014vra, Moreland:2018gsh, Bernhard:2019bmu, Everett:2020xug} and the ``MUSIC framework" \cite{Schenke:2010nt, Schenke:2012hg, Schenke:2012wb, Gale:2012rq, Gale:2013da, Kurkela:2018vqr, Kurkela:2018wud}, which couples IP-Glasma+(K${\o}$MP${\o}$ST)+MUSIC.
-We find that both frameworks generically yield causality violations throughout a significant portion of the early time evolution, for typical parameter settings determined via comparisons to experimental data.
-For the MUSIC framework, we study if variations in the pre-hydrodynamic phase \cite{Kurkela:2018vqr, Kurkela:2018wud} can ameliorate these violations.
-The inclusion of pre-equilibrium evolution significantly reduces acausal behavior, though specific details concerning the nature of the interactions in this phase do not play a significant role.
-Our analysis suggests that the nonlinear constraints imposed by relativistic causality should be taken into account in the assessment of viable regions of hydrodynamic parameter space and, ultimately, in the quantitative extraction of the properties of the QGP formed in nuclear collisions.
+In this work we investigate these causality constraints for the most well-behaved scenario in heavy ions collisions simulations: central LHC Pb+Pb collisions.
+Two state-of-the-art open-source frameworks are used in our study: The first \cite{Shen:2014vra, Moreland:2018gsh, Bernhard:2019bmu, Everett:2020xug} couples T$_{\rm R}$ENTo+free-streaming+VISHNU and the second framework \cite{Schenke:2010nt, Schenke:2012hg, Schenke:2012wb, Gale:2012rq, Gale:2013da, Kurkela:2018vqr, Kurkela:2018wud} couples IP-Glasma+(K${\o}$MP${\o}$ST)+MUSIC.
+For compactness, we at times refer to these two frameworks as the ``TFV" and ``IKM" frameworks, respectively, in the text.
+Both frameworks generically yield causality violations throughout a significant portion of the early time evolution, for typical parameter settings determined via comparisons to experimental data.
+In the IKM framework, we study if variations in the pre-hydrodynamic phase \cite{Kurkela:2018vqr, Kurkela:2018wud} can ameliorate these violations.
+Pre-equilibrium evolution significantly reduces acausal behavior, but does not eliminate it.
+Our analysis suggests that the nonlinear constraints imposed by causality should be taken into account in the assessment of viable regions of hydrodynamic parameter space and, ultimately, in the quantitative extraction of QGP properties.